breandan/kotlingrad/README.md

 ## Grammar

-Below is the approximate BNF grammar for Kotlin𝛁.
+Below is the approximate BNF grammar for Kotlin∇.
 This is incomplete and subject to change without notice.

 ```ebnf
       type = "Double" | "Int" | "Float" | "BigInteger" | "BigDouble";